mengtong021/mengtong.github.io/_pages/about.md

   - /about.html
 ---

 👋Hello there, I'm Tong!
 I hold a PhD in the Sociology of Education from [Durham University](https://www.durham.ac.uk/).
-My research sits at the intersection of digital intimacy, gender, and international student mobility, with a particular focus on Chinese international students.
+My research interests include digital intimacy, dating apps, transient migration, intercultural communication, gender, Bourdieu's theory and China studies. **I am always open to conversations and collaborations with scholars working on related topics**.

+My work has been published in _Sociological Research Online_ and _Feminist Media Studies_.
+I have served as a peer reviewer for several international journals, including _Sociological Forum_, _International journal of intercultural relations_ and _Women's studies in communication_.
+I currently serve as an Assistant Editor of [Network for Research into Chinese Education Mobilities (NRCEM)](https://chineseedmobilities.com/).

 My doctoral research explores how Chinese international students perceive and experience mobile dating applications, and how dating app use reshapes their understandings and practices of intimacy in transnational contexts.
-I am always open to conversations and collaborations with scholars working on related topics, including digital intimacy, gender, intercultural communication, migration, Bourdieu's theory and China studies.
+I am always open to conversations and collaborations with scholars working on related topics.

 I received my MA degree in TESOL with Distinction from [Institute of Education, University College London (UCL)](https://www.ucl.ac.uk/ioe/) in 2019 and my BA in English language and literature from [Taiyuan University of Technology](https://english.tyut.edu.cn/) in 2018.